liupfskygre/metagenomics-workshop-1/source/functional-annotation/index.rst

 =======================================================
 Functional Annotation
 =======================================================
-Run prokka that will do the following:

-- Find and annotate genes using PROKKA
-- Explore the annotation using Excel or Tablet

-The workshop has the following exercises:
+This part of the workshop has the following exercises:

 1. Gene annotation pipeline - PROKKA
+2. Quantify genes by mapping reads to the assembly
+3. Predict metabolic pathways using MinPath
-2. Explore gene annotation
+4. Explore gene annotation using KRONA

 Contents: